The Lord of the Rings Online: War of Three Peaks: Chapter 4

 After the dwarves have some initial success is capturing forward outposts, Gorgar's host pours out of Gundabad to face them on the battlefield.
 Amidst the chaos of combat, the player fights alongside many dwarves familiar from previous adventures, among them Broin the grandson of Bofur, who now regrets his decision to seal away the legendary mithril-axe Zigilburk at the end of Siege of Mirkwood, believing that it would be a great boon to the dwarves and could help save many lives.
 Tensions continue to grow between the dwarven clans, as Prince Ingor refuses to commit his troops to be sacrificed at the spearpoint of an attack while trap-making tactics of the Stout-Axes are seen as dishonorable by Longbeards and Zhélruka alike.
 Durin leads a direct assault on the Gundabad Fortress, engaging Gorgar in combat for the lordship over it.
 However, Gorgar retreats inside the walls of Gundabad while the exit is blocked by Hrímil Frost-heart, a Frost-Dragon previously fought by the Zhélruka in the Grey Mountains.

 Interlude

 Emboldened by his victory over Gorgar, Prince Durin wishes to continue pushing his forces towards Gundabad but Gloin and other dwarven veterans all advise him against it.
 Humbled, the young Price agrees to ask his father for more warriors to reinforce his success.
 The player learns about the cost of the last War of Dwarves and Orcs, fought after Azog killed King Thrór.
 In that war, the dwarves managed to briefly conquer Gundabad but could not hold it, while the Battle of Azanulbizar that ended the war saw the dead dwarves outnumber the survivors despite their victory.

 Soundtrack

 Like with all game updates since 2018, the music for the War of Three Peaks expansion was composed by Standing Stone Games' in-house composer Bill Champagne.
 The complete score of 102 minutes in length was released as a playlist on the game's official YouTube channel.

-Critical reception

-Joseph Bradford of MMORPG.com praised the aesthetics of the new landscape and noted that the new Missions are "rather fun", but felt disappointed by the attached price tag, arguing that the amount of new content introduced in the expansion was previously added as regular free updates in the past.